Solar Panel ROI: Is the Investment Worth It?

 Government Incentives and Their Impact on ROI

 Future policy changes remain a risk and an opportunity.
-Any increase in export tariffs or introduction of new renewable energy incentives would improve returns for existing installations.
-Conversely, reductions in support would not affect panels already installed under current terms.
-This asymmetry means there is a first-mover advantage to installing sooner rather than waiting for potentially better incentives that may never materialise.
+Any increase in net metering credits or introduction of new state incentives would improve returns for existing installations.
+Conversely, reductions in support after 2032 (when the ITC steps down) would not affect panels already installed under current terms.
+This asymmetry means there is a first-mover advantage to installing sooner rather than waiting for potentially better incentives that may never materialize.
 Use the CalcStack ROI Calculator to model how different incentive scenarios affect your specific payback period.

 Panel Degradation and Long-Term Output